 - Children under the age of five or people over the age of 65

 - Pregnant women

-- Individuals with a weak immune system, for example, patients of HIV, AIDS, individuals who have undergone an organ transplant
+- Individuals with a weak immune system, for example, patients with HIV, or AIDS, individuals who have undergone an organ transplant

 Strict care and good hygiene are mandatory for food storage.
 Food can become contaminated at any point during its handling, processing, and storage.
 Examples of contamination include:

-- Use of contaminated water to wash fruits, vegetables or meat may contaminate them.
+- The use of contaminated water to wash fruits, vegetables or meat may contaminate them.

-- Within the animal body, bacterial is present that is beneficial to those animals but harmful to humans.
-Examples include Salmonella that is commonly found in poultry.
+- Within the animal body, bacteria is present that is beneficial to those animals but harmful to humans.
+Examples include Salmonella which is commonly found in poultry.

-- Foods such as raw alfalfa sprouts, oyster and crab, etc. may become contaminated during the process of maturing or if ingested in the raw form.
+- Foods such as raw alfalfa sprouts, oysters and crab, etc. may become contaminated during the process of maturing or if ingested in the raw form.

 - Carelessness while handling raw meat is a major cause of food contamination.
 The utensils used for defrosting meat should be properly cleaned afterward.

 - Undercooked meat contains bacteria and microbes that may cause contamination.

 - Unpasteurized milk and other dairy products are also a source of foodborne diseases.
 Some bacterial species like Listeria can even grow on refrigerated milk.